chrieke/geojson-validator/README.md

 fixed_fc = geojson_validator.fix_geometries(geojson_input)
 ```

 The result is a FeatureCollection with the fixed geometries.
+The `check_crs` parameter is `False` by default, the test is optional.

 <br>
 <br>